DGoodman91/gis-demos/missing-country-names.md

 * Pre-split, emission data comes from "CZECHOSLOVAKIA".
 Need to UNION Czechnia and Slovakia's borders and add a countries record for it

 * We have no emissions data for kosovo.
 Is it being included in Serbia?

+- ISSUE: Yugoslavia breakup, similar to the USSR.
+- RESOLUTION: Create union country records with appropriate years_active fields The co2 emission data has records for "Yugoslavia (Former Socialist Federal Republic)" from 1880 until 1991, but Yugoslavia didn't exist until the end of the First World War, so this needs clearing up.